-The close grip push-up is a bodyweight exercise that focuses more in the center of the chest and the triceps due to close hand position.
+The close grip push-up is a bodyweight exercise that focuses more inner chest and the triceps because it uses a close hand position.

 There are several benefits that can be gained from adding the narrow push-up to a workout routine.
 It includes an increase in triceps and chest activity, an improvement in core strength and stability, and an enhancement of shoulder strength.